Top Law Schools in Idaho

 Acceptance Rate: 67.2%

-The College of Law at University of Idaho is part of a public land-grant research university with its main campus located in Moscow, Idaho and a second campus in the state capital of Boise.
-There are four main areas of law emphasized at this college including Native American Law, Natural Resources and Environmental Law, Business Law and Entrepreneurship and Intellectual Property and Technology Law.
+The College of Law at the University of Idaho is part of a public land-grant research university.
+Its main campus is located in Moscow, Idaho and a second campus is in the state capital of Boise.
+The three main areas of law taught at this college are natural resources and environmental law, Native American law, and business law.
+Students can participate in six legal clinics, including the Community Law Clinic, the Entrepreneurship Law Clinic, the Family Justice Clinic, the Immigration Clinic, the Low-Income Tax Clinic, and the Tribal Law Clinic

 How Do I Get Accepted to Law School in Idaho?

 Whether you’re applying to the best law school in Idaho or another part of the country, the process is the same.
 The first step in the law school admissions timeline is to take the LSAT.
-Although there are no required LSAT scores for law school, all of these law schools have median LSAT scores that give you a pretty good indication of how you compare to their previous incoming class.
-Remember, law schools want to attract the best of the best, so make sure you give yourself the ultimate shot by getting a high LSAT score.
+Although there are no required LSAT scores for law school, the median LSAT score gives you a good indication of how you compare to the previous class.
+Remember, law schools want to attract the best of the best.
+So, make sure you give yourself the ultimate shot by getting a high LSAT score.

 Don’t want to commit to a prep course right now?
 Get access to a bunch of free LSAT resources when you create a Blueprint LSAT account.
-And when you’re finally ready to make the final jump into LSAT prep, we’ll be here to help!
+And when you’re ready to jump into LSAT prep, we’ll be here to help!